AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 This passes the bed, hotend, and chamber temps to my `PRINT_START` macro so that I can control exactly when they happen during my start gcode.

-If you are have not set up your `PRINT_START` based on my pin, you may just want `PRINT_START` here without the other stuff, or you may get heating errors.
+If you are have not set up your `PRINT_START` based on my Dicsord pin, replace this whole block with `PRINT_START` on its own.

 ![](Images/StartGcode.png)